-When it comes to moving house, it’s often difficult to know where to start, that why we have put together this comprehensive guide on moving house packing tips.
+When it comes to moving house, it’s often difficult to know where to start, that why we have put together this comprehensive guide packing tips for moving house.

 Whether you’re moving from an eight bedroom property or a one bedroom flat, this guide is designed to make your sure your house move is as stress-free as possible.

-Moving Home Yourself (DIY) vs. Hiring A Removal Company
+Packing Tips For Moving House – Do It Yourself (DIY) vs. Hiring A Removal Company

 One of the first decisions to be made when moving house is whether you do it yourself or pay for the services of a house removal company?